hello123991/MetaInstance/README.md

 }
 ```
 #### Instance
-You can get the in-game instance by doing
+You can get the in-game instance by using
 ```lua
 <Object>.Instance
 ```